The FSTP Open Call

 Submission & evaluation process

-The deadline for the Financial Support to Third Parties Call has been postponed to 28th November 2025 at 17:00 CET.
+The Financial Support to Third Parties (FSTP) Open Call has been successfully completed.

 This call is divided into two application strands: